• Skip to primary navigation

 • Place the yeast, sugar and water in the TM bowl.

-• Mix for 40 seconds on Speed 3, 37 degrees or until the yeast has dissolved.
+• Mix for 40 seconds, 37 degrees, Speed 3 or until the yeast has dissolved.

-• Knead for 2 minutes on Interval Speed.
+• Knead for 2 minutes using the Interval/Kneading function.

-• Place into a lightly greased Thermoserver, or in a nice, warm place to allow the dough to prove for 30 minutes.
+• Form the dough into a ball and place into a lightly greased ThermoServer (or a warm spot) to allow the dough to prove for at least 30 minutes.

 • Divide the dough ball into 2 equal portions.